 This calculator estimates payments on a commercial property, offering payment amounts for P & I, Interest-Only and Balloon repayments -- along with providing a monthly amortization schedule.
-Other forms of small business financing are discussed below.
+Other forms of small business financing are also discussed below.

 Access to capital is a fundamental feature of healthy business operations.
 Small businesses, in particular, rely on various forms of commercial financing to make ends meet.
 Growth investment, real estate, payroll and start-up costs are only a few of the expenses customarily covered by business loans.
 In practice, many businesses require loans just to cover gaps in the cash flow cycle.